bihealth/digestiflow-server/README.rst

 Usually, this is run in a regular (e.g., cron) job to monitor the directories where your sequencers store their output to automatically register new flow cells.

 **Digestiflow Demux** allows you to demultiplex your flow cell data (semi)-automatically.
-Using the sample sheets entered in to Digestiflow Web, performs demultiplexing.
+Using the sample sheets entered in to Digestiflow Server, performs demultiplexing.
-This can also be run in a regular job to demultiplex flow cells as soon as sample sheets are provided in Digestiflow Web and marked as "ready for demultiplexing" there.
+This can also be run in a regular job to demultiplex flow cells as soon as sample sheets are provided in Digestiflow Server and marked as "ready for demultiplexing" there.

 ------------
 Installation